 11. Five kids run around screaming for someone to put in “Scooby Doo and the Reluctant Werewolf” — then someone does.

-12. When the hosts told you they had a “60-inch TV,” they actually meant that’s how high the television is up on the table.
+12. When the hosts told you they had a “60-inch TV,” they actually meant that’s how high the television is up off the ground.

 Please feel free to add some of your own.
 And remember, staying at home to watch a game is still much better than going to it live these days.